 Maybe… but probably not.

-Sears’ qualifications and chosen career are warning flags but it is the actual content of his videos that set off the loudest pseudoscience klaxons.
-He might be best known for his satirical parodies of egotistical new agers but if you look a bit deeper into his content you start to see elements of the anti-science sentiment and fondness for conspiracy theories prevalent throughout the ‘holistic’, ‘wellness’ community.
+Sears’ qualifications and chosen career are warning flags but the actual content of his videos are what set off the usual pseudoscience klaxons.
+He might be best known for his satirical parodies of egotistical new agers but if you look a bit deeper into his content you start to see elements of the anti-science sentiment and fondness for conspiracy theories prevalent throughout the ‘holistic’ community.

 Take, for example, his ‘How to be Mind Controlled’ video, posted just a month ago.